Claims involving uninsured, untraced and foreign drivers

 In the case of uninsured driver claims the claims are dealt with on a no win no fee basis.

 For untraced driver claims the MIB restricts the contribution it makes to legal costs and because there is no scope for recovery of any legal fees we therefore ask you to enter into an agreement with us at the start of the claim to contribute towards our legal fees should your claim be successful.

 If your claim is successful you will receive 75% of the compensation awarded to you by the MIB under the Untraced Driver Scheme.
 The remaining 25%, inclusive of VAT, goes towards our legal fees.

 This fixed cost agreement takes account of the legal cost contribution we will receive from the MIB, if successful.
 It also takes into account that if the claim is unsuccessful we will not be paid anything at all, as Winston Solicitors deal with all such cases on a ‘no win, no fee’ basis.

 Key conditions of making a claim through the MIB

-- Generally, you will need to make your claim within 3 years of the accident.
+- Generally, you will need to make your claim within 3 years of a road traffic accident.

 - You must make your claim for vehicle/property damage within three years of the accident date in Scotland and within six years in the rest of the UK.